Mohanishh/ApnaCollege/README.md

 # ApnaCollege
-This is my first repository.
+This is my first repository.\n
 Auther - Nish